 - Foraging: Typically, the mushroom season begins in mid-to-late June, depending on the onset of the rainy season.
 Guides can be hired at the Centro Ecoturístico in San Antonio Cuajimoloyas.
 A typical forage takes around five hours – it’s 300 pesos for a Spanish-speaking guide and 420 pesos for an English-speaking one.

 - ATMs: The only place to find an ATM along the route is in Tlacolula, so best to bring all the cash you need with you.
-Try to break 500 peso notes beforehand at one of the banks in town, as locals will struggle to find change otherwise.
+Try to break 500 peso notes beforehand at one of the banks in town, as small shops and restaurants will struggle to find change otherwise.

-- Visit the renowned Jardín Etnobotánico de Oaxaca for a plant primer before you set off – Oaxaca Journal by Dr. Oliver Sachs is a highly recommended read for those interested in learning more about the area, from both a botanical and cultural standpoint.
+- Plant primer: Visit the renowned Jardín Etnobotánico de Oaxaca before you set off.
+Oaxaca Journal by Dr. Oliver Sachs is a highly recommended read for those interested in learning more about the area, from both a botanical and cultural standpoint.